-As indicated in a previous section, the College makes available a number of documents, including a Fact Sheet/Career Map for Internationally Educated Applicants as well as a Form Guide to the COTO Registration Application Form.
+As indicated in a previous section, the College makes available a number of documents, including a Fact Sheet/Career Map for Internationally Educated Applicants as well as an outline of the registration requirements and process on the COTO web site.
+The College has also posted all of its Registration Policies on the registration section of the College web site.

-The Canadian Association of Occupational Therapists has developed and makes available several documents specifically designed to provide information to internationally educated applicants as well as for Canadian graduates preparing to attempt the National Occupational Therapy Certification Examination (NOTCE).
-This includes "CAOT: Requirements for Occupational Therapy Practice in Canada", the "Certification Examination for Occupational Therapy and the "Exam Procedures Manual".
+The Canadian Association of Occupational Therapists (CAOT) has developed and makes available several documents specifically designed to provide information to internationally educated applicants as well as for Canadian graduates preparing to attempt the National Occupational Therapy Certification Examination (NOTCE).
+This includes "CAOT: Requirements for Occupational Therapy Practice in Canada", the "Certification Examination for Occupational Therapists Resource Manual" and the "Exam Procedures Manual".
+CAOT has also developed the Trial Occupational Therapy Exam Manual (TOTEM) and the Trial Occupational Therapy Exam (TOTE), this resource is ideal for all exam candidates, International and Canadian graduates.

 There are a couple of preparatory/orientation programs for internationally educated OTs.
-The OT Exam Preparation Program (OTepp) is offered at McMaster University and has received funding to continue programming until 2012.
+The OT Exam and Practice Preparation (OTepp) Project is offered at McMaster University.